micha/jsawk/README.markdown

       METHODS
       -------

+        forEach(array, string)
+            Compiles 'string' into a function and iterates over the 'array', running the function once for each element.
+The function has access to the special variables 'index' and 'item' which are, respectively, the array index and the array element.
+The 'this' object is set to the array element each time the function runs.

+            params: Array array (array to iterate over) String string (the function source)
+            return: void

         get()
             Get the next record from the input set.
 This will prevent jsawk from iterating over that record.